VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 If no configured key matches the current condition, a default item showing a buffer menu will be used.
 Any item that has an invalid key will be used as the default item.

-Therefore, in this example, if the language is javascript and the sidebar is visible, `m` will open the file browser, otherwise it will show the "buffers" menu.
+Therefore, in this example, if the language is javascript and the side bar is visible, `m` will open the file browser, otherwise it will show the "buffers" menu.

 ### Overrides